If you miss a deadline with MTD, Making Tax Digital penalties are triggered fast. In these terms, HMRC isnโt really forgiving.

 Table of contents

-- 1. MTD penalty system explained
+- 1. What are MTD penalties? โ System explained

 - 2. Why MTD penalties for late submission happen?